playgameservices/play-games-plugin-for-unity/README.md

 ```

 To load game state from the cloud, use the **PlayGamesPlatform.LoadState**
 method.
-Once the data is loaded, it should be saved using the Saved Game data API. <br/>
+Once the data is loaded, you should consider migrating it to Saved Game data.

 ```csharp
     using GooglePlayGames;